akentner/fritz-callmonitor2mqtt/docs/MQTT.md

 ## Overview

-The fritz-callmonitor2mqtt service uses the Eclipse Paho MQTT Go client to publish Fritz!Box call events to an MQTT broker.
+The fritz-callmonitor2mqtt service uses the Eclipse Paho MQTT Go client to publish FRITZ!Box call events to an MQTT broker.
 This enables integration with home automation systems, monitoring dashboards, and other MQTT-aware applications.

 ## MQTT Library